Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Numerical experiments

 In order to demonstrate the wavelet method and to validate its accuracy, we consider the ordinary differential equation

 and choose $T=2$, $\mu=10$, and the right-hand side $f(t)$ such that

 becomes the known solution to be determined.

 In Table~\ref{tab:1DA} and Table~\ref{tab:1DB}, we find the results when discretizing \eqref{eq:ODE} by a Galerkin method using wavelet matrix compression with $\tilde{d} = 2$ and $\tilde{d} = 4$ vanishing moments, respectively.
 The respective compression rates for the associated system matrices ($\operatorname{nnz}({\bf A}_j^t+\mu {\bf M}_j^t)/N^2$ in percent) are found in the column entitled ``\%''.
-Although the system matrices are quite sparse, we achieve the optimal rate of convergence of order 2 in $L^2(I)$ and of order 1 in $H^1(I)$.
+Although the system matrices are quite sparse, we achieve the optimal rate of convergence of order 2 in $L^2(I)$, of order 1 in $H^1_{0,}(I)$, and of order $3/2$ in $H^{1/2}_{0,}(I)$.
 In particular, the accuracy of the compressed scheme is the same as that of the original scheme.
+For the error in $H^{1/2}_{0,}(I)$, we use the right side of the interpolation inequality